EnArvy/Discord-Gemini-Chatbot/Readme.md

 Due to API restrictions, the bot cannot remember image interactions.

-Current version erases anything between < and > so any mentions or emojis..
+Current version erases anything between < and > so any mentions or emojis

+## Requirements

+Get a Google Gemini api key from ai.google.dev

+Make a discord bot at discord.com/developers/applications

 ## Running